 Broadly speaking, business intelligence (BI) is the extraction of insights from raw data to aid in business decision making.
 BI has traditionally involved cataloging and examining data from past actions, and developing a consistent set of metrics to both measure past performance and guide business planning.

-Today BI leverages a variety of technologies, processes, and software to identify, extract, combine, and analyze the abundance of data that is produced by—and can inform—day-to-day business.
-Functions of BI technologies include development of dashboards, online analytical processing, data mining, querying, complex event processing, business performance management, benchmarking, predictive analytics, prescriptive analytics, and reporting.
+Today, business intelligence analysts leverage a variety of technologies, processes, and software to identify, extract, combine, and analyze the abundance of data that is produced by—and can inform—day-to-day business.
+Functions of BI technologies may include development of dashboards, online analytical processing, data mining, querying, complex event processing, business performance management, benchmarking, predictive analytics, prescriptive analytics, and reporting.

-A degree in business intelligence will arm you with the technological and decision-science knowhow to improve business decision making in this Big Data age.
+A degree in business intelligence will help you with the technological and decision-science knowhow to improve business decision making.

 Business Intelligence versus Business Analytics